LLM Fundamentals

 - Use models with web search (ChatGPT Plus, Perplexity)

-- Provide recent info in your prompts
+- Provide recent information in your prompt

 - Use RAG systems for current data